-Several datasets were used to inform the assessment, either as observations or input parameters.
-Observations appear in the objective function and are used to fit the model; input parameters are estimated outside the model and then treated as fixed parameters within the model (Table 1).
+Several datasets were used to inform the assessment, either as observations or input parameters (Figure 2).
+CPUE, catch-at-age and tag-recaptures are observations, i.e. appear in the objective function and are used to fit the model.
+Parameters of the length-at-age relationship, length-weight relationship and maturity curve are estimated outside the model and then treated as fixed parameters within the model.